-- Nano-5G needs to connect to a computer with a GigE network adapter, either built in on the computer motherboard or installed as a third party PCI adapter.
-See the previous section Connecting the Genie Nano-5G Camera. - Laptop computers with built in GigE network adapters may still not be able to stream full frame rates from Nano, especially when on battery power. - Nano-5G also can connect through a Gigabit Ethernet switch.
-When using VLAN groups, the Nano-5G and controlling computer must be in the same group (refer to the Teledyne DALSA Network Imaging Package user's manual). - If Genie Nano-5G is to be used in a Sapera development environment, Sapera LT 8.50 needs to be installed, which includes the GigE Vision Module software package with the Teledyne DALSA GigE Vision TurboDrive Technology module. - If Genie Nano-5G will be used in a third party GigE Vision Compliant environment, Sapera or Sapera runtime is not required and you need to follow the installation instructions of the third party package. - The Windows Firewall exceptions feature is automatically configured to allow the Sapera GigE Server to pass through the firewall. - Computers with VPN software (virtual private network) may need to have the VPN driver disabled in the NIC properties.
+- Nano-10G needs to connect to a computer with a GigE network adapter, either built-in on the computer motherboard or installed as a third-party PCI adapter.
+See section Connecting the Genie Nano-10G Camera. - Laptop computers with built-in GigE network adapters may still not be able to stream full frame rates from Nano, especially when on battery power. - Nano-10G can connect through a Gigabit Ethernet switch.
+When using VLAN groups, the Nano-10G and controlling computer must be in the same group (refer to the Sapera LT Getting Started manual). - If the Genie Nano-10G is used in a Sapera development environment, the Sapera LT SDK 8.70 needs to be installed, which includes the GigE Vision Module software package. - If the Genie Nano-10G is used in a third-party GigE Vision Compliant environment, Sapera LT or Sapera LT runtime is not required; follow the installation instructions of the third-party package. - The Windows Firewall exceptions feature is automatically configured to allow the Sapera GigE Server to pass through the firewall. - Computers with VPN software (virtual private network) may need to have the VPN driver disabled in the NIC properties.
 This would be required only on the NIC used with the Nano.
-Testing by the user is required. - Once a Nano-5G is connected, look at the small camera icon added to the Windows tray (next to the clock).
-Ensure the Nano-5G camera has been found (right click the icon and select Status) Note that in Windows 7, the icon remains hidden until a camera is connected. - A new Nano-5G installation typically requires a firmware update.
+Testing by the user is required. - Once a Nano-10G is connected, look at the small camera icon added to the Windows notification area (tray).
+Ensure the Nano-10G camera has been found (right-click the icon and select SHOW Status Dialog Box).
+Note that in Windows 7, the icon remains hidden until a camera is connected. - A new Nano-10G installation typically requires a firmware update.
 The File Selector feature is used to select a firmware file.
-See the CamExpert procedure Updating Firmware via File Access in CamExpert for additional information. - Use CamExpert (installed either with Sapera or Sapera runtime) to test the installation of the Nano-5G camera.
-Set the Nano-5G to internal test pattern.
+See the CamExpert procedure Updating Firmware via File Access in CamExpert for additional information. - Use CamExpert (installed either with Sapera LT SDK or Sapera LT runtime) to test the installation of the Nano-10G camera.
+Set the Nano-10G to internal test pattern.
 See Internal Test Pattern Generator. - Set up the other components of the imaging system such as light sources, camera mounts, optics, encoders, trigger sources, etc. Test with CamExpert.